riccio85/fend-neighborhood-map-react/README.md

 * you should have the application lunched on localhost:3000 start the App

 ## To run the App in production mode:
+This mode includes a Service Worker.
+To run it:
 `npm run build`
 Then you can use Node serve.
 If you do not have it installed you can install it with:
 `npm install -g serve`